gtennis/Simple_PHP_JSON_RPC_server/README.md

 Usage
 --------------

-Deploy the code on your prefered hosting server and perform call to index.php file.
-Use POST HTTP method.
+Deploy the code on your prefered hosting server OR use live demo at "http://www.dotheapp.com/jsonrpc/" and perform request using POST HTTP method.
 Here are the request bodies for different tasks:

 **Clear database**: {"method": "ClearDb", "params": {"api_key" : "my-app-secret-code"}, "id": null}